-#10 Western tourists and backpackers are still a minority, in Georgia.
+#10 Western tourists and backpackers in Georgia are still a minority.
 Most of the tourists are Russian, but there’s also a surprising number of middle eastern too.

 #11 Traveling in Georgia is extremely safe!
 Even though we weren’t expecting it to be any danger, it still surprised us how safe and relaxed the country is.
 It’s “children playing in the streets at night” safe… So, if nothing really weird happens you have nothing to worry about on this.